 🔪 Instructions

-- In a large bowl, combine your dry ingredients: the sugar, flour, baking powder, baking soda, and salt.
+- In a large mixing bowl, combine your dry ingredients: the sugar, flour, baking powder, baking soda, and salt.
 To ensure that they're really incorporated, use a whisk.

 - In a smaller bowl, mash your bananas with a fork.